CthulhuUSN/StockReporter/StockReporter/README.md

 Databases
 ---------
 The application has two databases, "stockreporter.dev" for dev and testing and "stockreporter.prod" for production with pre-loaded table structure, indexes and views.
+The system will auto create "stockreporter.prod" database during application startup if not available.

 New Database
 ------------